sftpplus/sftpplus-docker/README.rst

 We assume that you already have a working Docker environment.
 We used version `18.09.1`.

-You should have downloaded an SFTPPlus version, either the trial or the full version.
+You should have downloaded an SFTPPlus installation package, either the trial or the full version.

-This repository contains example for the following operating systems:
+This repository contains examples for the following operating systems:

 * RHEL 7 / CentOS 7
 * Debian 8
+* Alpine 3.7

 Docker Image Creation